 Stems: White Wood Aster is an erect perennial that grows from 1 to 2-1/2 feet tall.
 Stems tend to have a slight zigzag to them and they can be spreading or sprawling.
-The stem within the inflorescence has dense very fine hair.
+The stem within the floral array has dense very fine hair.

 Leaves are large and thin, ovate-lanceolate in shape with heart shaped bases, sharp coarse teeth on the margins, a pointed tip that usually has a twist to it.
 If there is any leaf hair it will be sparse.
 The underside may have have, particularly along the veins.
 Lower leaves are on long stalks.
 Upper leaves will be much smaller with short stalks, sometimes stalkless.
 The more basal leaves will drop by flowering time.

-The inflorescence is a loose grouping of somewhat flat-topped branched clusters (Corymbs) branching from the top part of the stem.
-In a corymb the flower stalks are of different length so that the flowers form a flat-topped cluster.
+The floral array is a loose grouping of somewhat flat-topped branched clusters (Corymbs) branching from the top part of the stem.
+In a corymb the flower stalks are of different length so that the flower heads form a flat-topped cluster.
 Several long green bracts may appear among the flowers.

-Seeds are a brown dry achene with 7 to 10 ribs and with a few fine reddish to cream colored bristles and hair for wind dispersion.
+Seeds are a brown dry cypsela with 7 to 10 ribs and with a few fine reddish to cream colored bristles and hair for wind dispersion.

 Habitat: White Wood Aster grows from a creeping branched rhizome, which will form colonies.
 It prefers the drier, well drained soil of open woods in partial to full shade.
 Best to plant in an area where it can sprawl out as the flower clusters held above the leaves are quite showy.